Prosecutors say man charged with killing U.K. lawmaker considered himself affiliated with ISIS

-David Amess, a long-serving British lawmaker, was stabbed to death Friday while meeting with constituents in a local church annex in Southend, Essex.
+David Amess, a long-serving British lawmaker, was fatally stabbed Friday while meeting with constituents in a church annex in Southend, Essex.
 Authorities arrested Ali shortly afterward and held him for questioning in London under Britain’s Terrorism Act.

 British lawmakers could get police protection when meeting constituents in wake of David Amess killing

-The death of Amess, a 69-year-old lawmaker in Prime Minister Boris Johnson’s Conservative Party, shook Britain, where members of Parliament often meet with the public without security.
-It was the second killing of a British lawmaker during a public event in recent years: Jo Cox, a member of Parliament in the Labour Party, was fatally shot and stabbed in 2016 while on her way to meet with constituents.
+The death of Amess, 69, a member of Prime Minister Boris Johnson’s Conservative Party, shook Britain, where members of Parliament often meet with the public without security.
+It was the second killing in recent years of a British lawmaker attending a public event: Jo Cox, a member of Parliament from the Labour Party, was fatally shot and stabbed in 2016 while on her way to meet with constituents.

-Appearing in Westminster Magistrates’ Court on Thursday afternoon, Ali wore a gray, prison-issue tracksuit and only spoke to confirm his name, age and address.
+Appearing in Westminster Magistrates’ Court on Thursday afternoon, Ali wore a gray prison-issue tracksuit and spoke only to confirm his name, age and address.
 He did not enter a plea.

-“Ali considered himself affiliated to [the] Islamic State,” prosecutor James Cable told the court, Reuters reported.
+“Ali considered himself affiliated to [the] Islamic State,” prosecutor James Cable told the court, the Reuters news agency reported.
 Earlier in the day, the Crown Prosecution Service told reporters that the crime “has a terrorist connection, namely that it had both religious and ideological motivations.”

 The details of Ali’s alleged affiliation with the Islamic State were not revealed in court Thursday.
 The son of a media adviser to a former prime minister of Somalia had grown up in Croydon, south London.

-The Telegraph reported Thursday that Ali had worked with King’s College Hospital in London and underwent training in the radiography department, but that he had not worked for the hospital or Britain’s National Health Service since at least 2019.
+The Telegraph reported Thursday that Ali had worked at King’s College Hospital in London and underwent training in the radiography department, but that he had not worked for the hospital or Britain’s National Health Service since at least 2019.

 The paper had previously reported that in 2014, while still in school, Ali had been referred to Prevent, a counterterrorism program run by the British government.
-He was later declared to not be a risk and he was not flagged to intelligence agencies, the Telegraph reported.
+He was later declared not to be a risk and wasn’t flagged to intelligence agencies, the Telegraph reported.

 British police have said they are not looking for anyone else in connection with Amess’s death.
-Ali was placed in custody Thursday and will appear at the Old Bailey criminal court on Friday.
+Ali was ordered Thursday to remain in custody and will appear at the Old Bailey criminal court on Friday.

 On Wednesday, British Home Secretary Priti Patel told Parliament that the threat level for an attack on members of Parliament was being raised to “substantial,” which means an attack is considered likely.